-Ensure that County projects and decisions on private development and land use activities within the Legal Delta are consistent with:
+Ensure that County projects and decisions on private development and land use activities within the Legal Delta are consistent with the following plans:

-- (a) The Land Use and Resource Management Plan for the Primary Zone of the Delta adopted by the Delta Protection Commission. - (b) The Delta Plan adopted by the Delta Stewardship Council.
+- (a) Land Use and Resource Management Plan for the Primary Zone of the Delta adopted by the Delta Protection Commission. - Delta Plan adopted by the Delta Stewardship Council.